hannotify/javas-concurrency-journey-continues/sections/2-the-journey-so-far.md

 note:
 But why does this stuff interest me?

-* Apart from the fact that it feels nice to be the concurrency expert somewhere...
 * My employer Info Support gives me the chance to combine Java consultancy with teaching courses.
 * Course: "Concurrency in Java"
 * New concurrency features in recent Java versions, on which I wrote a few articles.

-While we're on the subject, let's finish introducing myself...

 * I'm a Java Champion and an Oracle ACE.
 * I am @hannotify on Twitter, Mastodon or Bluesky.